phalcon/documentation/docs/tutorial-rest.md

 $app->handle($_SERVER["REQUEST_URI"]);
 ```

 As we add the routes, we use the actual HTTP methods as the names of the methods called in the application object.
-This
-allows us to easily define listening points for the application based on those HTTP methods.
+This allows us to define listening points for the application based on those HTTP methods.

-The first parameter of each method call is the route and the second is the handler i.e. what do we do when the user
-calls that route?
+The first parameter of each method call is the route and the second is the handler i.e. what do we do when the user calls that route?
 In our example, we have anonymous functions defined for each handler.
 For the following route:

 ```
 /api/robots/{id:[0-9]+}
 ```

 We explicitly set the `id` parameter to be a number.
-When a defined route matches the requested URI, then the
-corresponding handler (anonymous function) will be executed.
+When a defined route matches the requested URI, then the corresponding handler (anonymous function) will be executed.

 ## Models

 For this application, we store and manipulate `Robots` in the database.
 To access the table we need a model.
-The class
-below, allows us to access each record of the table in an object-oriented manner.
-We have also implemented business
-rules, using built-in validators.
-By doing so, we have high confidence that the data saved will meet the requirements of
+The class below, allows us to access each record of the table in an object-oriented manner.
+We have also implemented business rules, using built-in validators.
+By doing so, we have high confidence that the data saved will meet the requirements of our application.
-our application.
 This model file needs to be created in the `my-rest-api/models` directory.

 ```php
 <?php